jonathan-odonnell/milestone-project-3/testing.md

 4. Verify that if the user clicks on a product's edit icon, they are taken to that product's edit product page.
     - Outcome: Pass

-5. Verify that if the user clicks on a product's delete icon, the product is deleted, the category filters lists are updated, the page reloads and a toast appears informing the user that the product has been successfully deleted.
+5. Verify that if the user clicks on a product's delete icon, the product is deleted from the products database and the category filters lists are updated, in the categories database, the page reloads and a toast appears informing the user that the product has been successfully deleted.
     - Outcome: Pass

 6. Verify that if there are more than 10 results in the products list, pagination links are displayed and when the user clicks on a link, cards for the products in the relevant positions in the products list are displayed.